Rsiriy/Pine-Script-Candlestick-Pattern-Identifier/README.md

 ## Candlestick Pattern Identifier

-The Candlestick Pattern Identifier is a technical indicator developed using Pine Script for TradingView.
+The Candlestick Pattern Identifier is a technical indicator I developed using Pine Script for TradingView.

 ## Table of Contents